Middle-earth: Dwarves

 The Dwarves are a race of humanoids who are shorter than Men but larger than Hobbits.
 The Dwarves were created by the Vala Aulë, before the Firstborn awoke due to his impatience for the arrival of the children of Ilúvatar to teach and to cherish.
 When confronted and shamed for his presumption by Ilúvatar, Eru took pity on Aulë and gave his creation the gift of life but under the condition that they be taken and put to sleep in widely separated locations in Middle-earth and not to awaken until after the Firstborn were upon the Earth.
 They are mortal like Men, but live much longer, usually several hundred years.
 A peculiarity of Dwarves is that both males and females are bearded, and thus appear identical to outsiders.
 The language spoken by Dwarves is called Khuzdul, and was kept largely as a secret language for their own use.
 Like Hobbits, Dwarves live exclusively in Middle-earth.
 They generally reside under mountains, where they are specialists in mining and metalwork.

 Hobbits

 Tolkien identified Hobbits as an offshoot of the race of Men.
 Another name for Hobbit is 'Halfling', as they were generally only half the size of Men.
 In their lifestyle and habits they closely resemble Men, and in particular Englishmen, except for their preference for living in holes underground.
-By the time of The Hobbit, most of them lived in the Shire, a region of the northwest of Middle-earth, having migrated there from further east.
+By the time of The Hobbit, most of them lived in the Shire, a region of the north-west of Middle-earth, having migrated there from further east.